Alfresco/alfresco-process-application-deployment/README.md

 ### Configuration steps for using Volume to get Project files:
 **Note**: This block of steps only relevant if you are using: [example-application-project](https://github.com/Alfresco/example-process-application/tree/master/example-application-project) to fetch project files.
 ```
-1. Once the example-project image is build and push to your choice of registry, make sure you add the registry-secret for that registry on the namespace you going to deploy this app.
+1. Once the example-project image is built and push to your choice of registry, make sure you add the registry-secret for that registry on the namespace you going to deploy this app.
 2. update values in **values.yaml***
    - add repository url for volumeinit to pull the project files image
-   - In runtime-bundle - update pojectName in order to allow PROJECT_MANIFEST_FILE_PATH to point to correct json file.
+   - In runtime-bundle - update projectName in order to allow PROJECT_MANIFEST_FILE_PATH to point to the correct json file.

 Installation step:

-Note: make sure your Release name should be same as CLASSPATH_DIRECTORY_NAME passed in build.properties for example-applcation-project.
+Note: make sure your Release name is the same as CLASSPATH_DIRECTORY_NAME passed in build.properties for example-applcation-project.

-helm upgrade application ./helm/alfresco-process-application  --install --set global.gateway.domain=your-domain.com
+helm upgrade app ./helm/alfresco-process-application  --install --set global.gateway.domain=your-domain.com
 ```

 ### set test variables